spryker/spryker-docs/docs/pbc/all/price-management/prices-feature-overview/prices-feature-overview.md

   - /docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/prices-feature-walkthrough.html
 ---

-A price can be attached to an abstract product as well as to a concrete product.
-The price is stored as an integer, in the smallest unit of the currency—for example, for Euro that would be cents.
+A price can be defined for abstract and concrete products.
+Prices are stored as an integer, in the smallest unit of a currency.
+For example, for Euro prices are stored in cents.

-Each price is assigned to a price type (for example, gross price, net price), and for a price type, there can be *one* to *n* product prices defined.
-Price type entity is used to differentiate between use cases: for example, we have DEFAULT and ORIGINAL type where we use it for sale pricing.
+Each price is assigned to a price type, like gross or net price.
+For a price type, there can be *one* to *n* product prices defined.
+Price type entity is used to differentiate between use cases.
+For example, you can have DEFAULT and ORIGINAL types to use for sale pricing.

-The price can have a gross or net value which can be used based on a price mode selected by a customer in Yves.
+The price can have a gross or net value which can be used based on a price mode selected by a customer on the Storefront.
 You can have a shop running in both modes and select the net mode for the business customer, for example.
 Price also has currency and store assigned to it.
 ![Price calculation](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Price/Price+Functionality/price_calculation.png)

 ## Price inheritance

-As a general rule, if a concrete product doesn’t have a specific entity stored, then it inherits the values stored for its abstract product.
-This means that when getting the price entity for a specific product, first a check is made if a price is defined for the SKU corresponding to that product: if yes, then it returns that price, but if not, then it queries an abstract product linked to that product and checks if it has a price entity defined.
+If a concrete product doesn’t have a price entity stored, it inherits the values stored for its abstract product.
+When fetching the price of a concrete product, the price entity of the respective concrete product SKU is checked.
+If the entity exists, the price is returned.
+If not, an abstract product owning that concrete product is queries and it's price entity is checked.
+If it exists, the abstract product's price is returned for the concrete product.
+If it does not exist an exception is thrown.

-If it still can’t find a price, then it throws an exception.
-Basically, this doesn't happen if the products have been exported and are up to date.

 The following diagram summarizes the logic for retrieving the price for a product:
 ![Price retrieval logic](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Price/Price+Functionality/price_retrieval_logic.png)

 ## Price calculation

-The concerns for the product price calculation are the following:
+Prices are calculated as follows:

-* Retrieve the valid price for the product.
+1. Retrieve the valid price for the product.
-* Calculate the amount of tax.
+2. Calculate the amount of tax.
-* Price for the options that were selected for the product (for example, frame or fabric).
+3. Price for the options that were selected for the product (for example, frame or fabric).

 ## Related Business User articles